Can a Grandparent or Third Party Seek Custody of a Child?

 Washington laws are very strict regarding grandparents' rights.
 Essentially, grandparents do not have visitation rights.
 However, if the child or children are in a detrimental situation, grandparents can step in to obtain temporary or permanent custody.

 Our firm has been helping grandparents since 1986.
 We understand the uphill battle grandparents face and the methods that are available to prove that it would be best to remove their grandchildren from dangerous environments.

 If you are a grandparent, and if your grandchild is living in a home environment where drugs, alcohol abuse, child abuse, neglect or prostitution is present or where the parent is unfit, it may be possible to obtain custody of your grandchild.
 Our law firm can effectively advocate for your rights and the best interests of your grandchildren.

 We can talk to you about your options and let you know if we think you have a strong potential to be successful in obtaining temporary or permanent custody.

-If you are a grandparent or other third party who has concerns about the safety and welfare of a child, talk to an attorney from O'Brian & Associates.
-We can be reached at 425-276-7677 or by email.
+If you are a grandparent or other third party who has concerns about the safety and welfare of a child, talk to an attorney from Alpine Family Law.